-Time of last system Update
+Time of last sy ster ո Սբ odat e

 local_administrators string

-Users and groups which are members of the Local Administrators group on the device.
+Users and gro the Local Adm device. re members of roup on the

 local_power_users string

-Users and groups which are mem the Local Powers Users group on device.
+Isers and groups which are members on the Local Powers Users group on the evice.

 logical_cpu_number integer NU

-Indicates the r by the number each core thro hyperthreading that can run on
+Indicates the r by the number each core thro hyperthreading of tugh hrea ads 1 that can run on

 logical_drives string

 List of all logic al dr ives 3

 mac_addresses mac_address

 List of MAC addresses for the device

 maximum_password_age integer NU

 Indicates the period in time (in days) during which the password can be used before the system requires the user to change it: • Windows: As set up in the

 group policy; • Mobile: As set up in

 secui •

 membership_type enum

 Type of computer membership (domain/workgroup)

 minimum_password_age integer NU

-Period of time (in days) that a pass must be used before the user can change it.
+Period of time (in days) that a password must be used before the user can change it.

 minimum_password_length integer NU

 Least number password for a contain.

 monitor_models string